 - Chill before baking.
-For best results, chilling the cookie dough is important to prevent them from overly spreading.
+For best results, chilling the cookie dough is important to prevent spreading.

 Storage and Freezing

-After the dough is completely frozen, transfer them to an airtight container or freezer bag.
+After the dough is completely frozen, transfer the cookie dough balls to an airtight container or freezer bag.
 If stacking them, place a sheet of parchment paper in between to keep them from sticking together.
 They will stay fresh for up to 1 month!